-Your students are going to love these Sadako and a Thousand Paper Cranes activities!
+Your students are going to love these Sadako and the Thousand Paper Cranes activities!
 You’ll find a novel study sample, animated short comparison activity, and anchor chart idea.

 Sadako and the Thousand Paper Cranes Summary

 The atom bomb dropped on Hiroshima, Japan on August 6, 1945.
 At this time, Sadako was two years old.
 The story begins eleven years later.
 Sadako wakes up energetic and excited because she enjoys the celebrations of Peace Day.

 Sadako loves to run.
 Her goal is to make the race team in junior high school.
 She practices daily but notices that she often feels dizzy after running.
 In early autumn, Sadako collapses.
 At the hospital, her family learns that she has leukemia.
 The radiation poisoning from the atom bomb caused the illness.

 Sadako’s best friend brings paper to the hospital.
 She shows Sadako how to make paper cranes.
 The legend says that if a person makes 1000 cranes, the person is granted a wish.
 Sadako begins making cranes as she fights the sickness.